bburns/Lantern/README.md

 much with the different settings.

+## Issues

+Some things to improve:

+* The code needs to be organized to transform the MDL code to Lisp and then JSON and Graphviz step-by-step - it was done a bit interactively so the code is not really in place yet.
+Could possibly be done with a Makefile?

+* The d3 map rooms need more repulsion and less spring tension

+* The d3 map doesn't yet handle special doorways - would like to get that working

+This is a kind of low-priority project that I'll work on from time to time.
+I've been interested in Zork since I was 12 - I hacked into the code but didn't understand that what I was looking at was a byte-code interpreter and machine language compiled down from Lisp, though I *was* able to decipher the text, which was encoded with 3 characters in 2 bytes to save space.

+## Contributing

+Want to work on this project?
+Feel free to pitch in on any part you find interesting!

 ## The Source of the Source

 The original Muddle Zork source code is available at an archive of interesting old programs, located [here][source].

-## Issues

-The code needs to be organized to transform the MDL code to Lisp and then JSON and Graphviz step-by-step - it was done a bit interactively so the code is not really in place yet - it could possibly be done with a Makefile.

-The d3 map rooms need more repulsion and less spring tension.

-The d3 map doesn't yet handle special doorways - would like to get that working eventually.

-## Contributing
+## License

-Contributions are welcome!

-This is a kind of low-priority project that I'll work on from time to time.
-I've been interested in Zork since I was 12 - I hacked into the code but didn't understand that what I was looking at was a byte-code interpreter and machine language compiled from Lisp, though I *was* able to decipher the text, which was encoded with 3 characters in 2 bytes to save space.
+GPL

 [zork]: http://en.wikipedia.org/wiki/Zork/